savethebeesandseeds/cuwacunu_torch/src/config/README.md

 ### Configure exchange Api Key
 Follow this steps:
-1. Create or clear content in file ../config/aes_salt.enc
+1. Create and/or whipe clean the contents of file ./config/aes_salt.enc
-2. Create or clear content in file ../config/exchange.key
-3. Put plaintext api key (from exchange) into ../config/exchange.key
+2. Put plaintext api key (from exchange) into file ./config/exchange.key

-### ../config/Enviroment.config file
+### ./config/Enviroment.config file
-If you decide to change the location of any of these files, make sure to change ../config/enviroment.config file
+If you decide to change the location of any of these files, make sure to change ./config/enviroment.config file